-There is quite a bit of confusion around the difference between wealth management and asset management.
-Too many people assuming that they are the same thing.
-In order to accurately determine which type of management you need, it is vital that you understand the differences.
-One must compare and contrast between these two types of financial services.
+There is quite a bit of confusion surrounding wealth management, asset management, and the difference between them.
+Many people assume that they are the same thing, but this is not the case.
+Wealth and asset management have some similarities, but they represent different approaches to financial growth.
+The priorities and service types you can expect are also very different.
+In order to accurately determine which type of management you need, it is vital that you understand the differences between the two.

 What Are Assets?

 The term “assets” refers to property that has value which can be converted into cash.
-This property is owned by a person, a family, or a company.
-Which is capable of generating revenue.
+This property is owned by a person, a family, or a company that is capable of generating revenue.
 There is a wide variety of assets that a person or family can possess.
 Your assets may include property and land, including structures that may be attached.
-Investments are assets, and may include life insurance policies, pensions, retirement plans, bonds, stocks, and annuities.
-Checking and savings accounts, money market accounts, mutual funds, treasury bills, CDs, and physical cash are also included.
-Your personal property, vehicles, collectibles, boats, aircraft, or jewelry are additionally considered assets.
+Investments are assets and may include life insurance policies, pensions, retirement plans, bonds, stocks, and annuities.
+Checking and savings accounts, money market accounts, mutual funds, treasury bills, certificates of deposit, and physical cash are also included.
+Additionally, your personal property, vehicles, collectibles, boats, aircraft, and jewelry are considered assets.

 These are all examples of tangible assets, but there are also intangible assets.
-Intangible assets can be much harder to assign a value.
+Intangible assets can be much harder to assign a value to.
 This is because they do not have physical substance, but they still have value.
 Intangible assets may take the form of copyrights, patents, trademarks, franchises, and, in some instances, computer-based assets such as software.
-However, these are all considered assets.
+However, these are all still considered assets.

 Wealth and assets are not the same, but they are very closely related.
-The simplest definition of wealth is the total market value of your assets minus debts.
-Those assets include both tangible and intangible assets.
-This reason is because they both contribute to the value that makes up your wealth.
+The simplest definition of wealth is the total market value of your assets minus your debts.
+Those assets include both the tangible and intangible varieties because they both contribute to the value that makes up your wealth.
 This definition of wealth implies that assets are actually a subdivision of wealth.
 Tying in with the difference between asset management and wealth management, as we will see.

 An asset manager helps you determine the best investments for your financial situation and makes recommendations about asset allocation.
 They will help you determine what percentage of your investments should be in growth products.
 What percentage should be in fixed-income products, or what types and classes of investments are best suited.
 The focus is on assets and investments.
 In short, asset management deals with wisely investing in a variety of assets to grow your wealth.